Bachelor of Arts in Social Work (BASW): Career Growth

 The course outlines for a Bachelor of Arts in Social Work (BASW) program will vary depending on the specific school and program, but most programs will include the following types of courses:

 • Introduction to Social Work: This course provides an overview of the social work profession, including its history, values, and ethics.
-Students learn about the roles and responsibilities of social workers and the various settings in which they work.
+Students learn about social workers' roles and responsibilities and the various settings in which they work.

 • Human Behavior and the Social Environment: This course covers the major theories and concepts related to human behavior and the social environment.
-Students learn about how individuals and families develop and function, as well as the impact of social and cultural factors on behavior.
+Students learn about how individuals and families develop and function and the impact of social and cultural factors on behavior.

 • Social Welfare Policy and Services: This course examines the social welfare system in the United States and the policies and programs that shape it.
 Students learn about the history of social welfare, current issues, and different types of services and programs.

-• Research Methods: This course provides students with an introduction to the principles and methods of social work research.
+• Research Methods: This course introduces students to the principles and methods of social work research.
 Students learn how to design and conduct research studies, analyze data, and interpret results.

 • Field Placement: This course provides students with supervised experience in a social service agency.
 Students work with clients and communities under the supervision of a field instructor and are expected to apply the knowledge and skills they have learned in the classroom.